dselent/BigArrayList/README.md

 You should treat storing any element retrieved from a BigArrayList as if it were a copy-by-value.
 The reason for this is because the content in a BigArrayList can be serialized and deserialized during any operation.
 Therefore, upon deserialization, a new object is created.
 Any old references in the program are now referencing a different object than what is being stored in the BigArrayList.
 If you retrieve an element from a BigArrayList and change it, make sure to save it back to the list.

 ## How to Build
-Import normally as a Gradle project.
+Import normally as a Gradle project which will handle all dependencies (current fast serialization library).
 The SimpleTest.java file can be run as a standard Java application to test the build.